Skyost/RateMyApp/README.md

 If you prefer, you can call `showStarRateDialog` which will show a dialog containing a star rating bar that will allow you to take custom actions based on the rating
 (for example if the user puts less than 3 stars then open your app bugs report page or something like this and if he puts more ask him to rate your app on the store page).

-### Using custom identifiers
+### Using store identifiers

-It's possible to use custom identifiers !
+It's possible to use store identifiers !
 Just pass the following parameters during the plugin initialization :

 1. `googlePlayIdentifier` Your Google Play identifier (usually a package name).
 2. `appStoreIdentifier` Your App Store identifier (usually numbers). **It's required if you're targeting an iOS version before iOS 10.3.**